Q. I would like to attract birds to my garden this winter – any suggestions?

 Winter is the perfect time to plan next season’s landscape with plants that will invite birds to your garden all year long.
 Seed-producing plants such as ornamental grasses, black-eyed Susans, and sunflowers are appealing to birds throughout the year.
 Fruits and nuts from trees and shrubs such as crabapples, serviceberries, and dogwoods are considered delicacies.
 Perennial plants that produce nectar, such as bleeding hearts and cardinal flowers attract hummingbirds and orioles.

 Birds need shelter year-round to protect them from predators, provide roosting and nesting areas, and to guard them from cold, wind, rain, and snow.
-Shelter can be furnished with birdhouses or landscaping.
-For example, cone-bearing evergreens such as spruce and pine may be utilized for both food and shelter.
+Shelter can be either birdhouses or landscaping.
+For example, cone-bearing evergreens such as spruce and pine may be used for both food and shelter.